theAlm/semseterpaperII/README.md

 ments are derived.
 Applying the virtual gap technique the basis is scaled in order to maintain a well-posed linear system.
-The focus is on deriving all formula in order to implement the method in a straight forward manner in the MATLAB finite element toolbox LehrFEM.v
+The focus is on deriving all formula in order to implement the method in a straight forward manner in the MATLAB finite element toolbox LehrFEM.